geemus/prototypes/apied/README.md

 PUT     /objects/:id  # object replacement by id

 ?
 Batch operations
-  takes a hash (where keys are ids and values are the bodies for that id) in the case of delete it simply takes an array returns a hash, with key ids and body values for what each request would do individually naively this would simply call the singular action many times serially, but might allow for optimized implementations
+  takes an array of hashes (where keys are ids and values are the bodies for that id) in the case of delete it simply takes an array returns a hash, with key ids and body values for what each request would do individually naively this would simply call the singular action many times serially, but might allow for optimized implementations